Synthetic Monitoring: What It Is, How It Works, and Key Use Cases

 Enhanced BGP Monitoring

-Kentik’s synthetic monitoring tool includes advanced BGP monitoring capabilities, that can provide alerts on route leaks and hijacks.
+Synthetic monitoring tools with BGP monitoring capabilities can provide alerts on route leaks and hijacks.
 These features are essential for maintaining the integrity and security of data paths across the internet, ensuring reliable and secure connectivity.
+Kentik’s BGP monitoring collects route data from thousands of vantage points and can detect invalid RPKI status, upstream leaks, and origin hijacks.
+(See also: BGP Route Monitoring.)

 Autonomous (Automated) Testing and Test Configuration